 Notes: [1] 50% of MOE Schedule 1, 2 or 3 Standard, or de-minimus values as per Appendix B of the Procedure for Preparing an ESDM Report.
 [2] Use dispersion factor associated with shortest distance to property line for all sources emitting the contaminant.
 The shortest distance between a source and receptor (property line) has been conservatively assumed to be 20m.
-[3] Calcium emissions compared to Calcium Oxide limit [4] Potassium emissions compared to Potassium Oxide limit [5] Magnesium emissions compared to Magnesium Oxide limit [6] Sodium emissions compared to Sodium Oxide limit
+[3] Calcium emissions compared to Calcium Oxide limit [5] Magnesium emissions compared to Magnesium Oxide limit [6] Sodium emissions compared to Sodium Oxide limit